 A student may earn a minor in theology by completing a minimum of 30 units of theology related courses as outlined in this section.
-Students who wish to declare a minor in theology should complete the appropriate form with the Registrar's Office.
+Students who wish to declare a minor should complete the appropriate form with the Registrar's Office.

-Required Courses for Theology Minor 9 Courses THEO111 Christian Experience I THEO113 Christian Experience III THE0112 Christian Experience II THEO216 Christian Experience IV Choose five additional theology courses, at least two o of which are upper-division courses
+Required Courses for Theology Minor

+THEO111 Christian Experience I

+THEO112 Christian Experience II

+THEO216 Christian Experience IV

+Choose five additional theology courses, at least two of which are upper-division courses